 - Crewmember Resource Groups (CRGs) These are groups of Crewmembers formed to act as a resource for both the group members as well as JetBlue.
 The groups serve as an avenue to embrace and encourage different perspectives, thoughts and ideas.
-At the end of 2015, we had four CRGs in place: JetPride, Women in Flight, Vets in Blue, and new for 2015 BlueConexion. - JetBlue Crewmember Crisis Fund (JCCF) This organization was formed in 2002 as a non-profit corporation and recognized by the IRS as of that date as a tax-exempt entity.
+At the end of 2016, we had four CRGs in place: JetPride, Women in Flight, Vets in Blue, and BlueConexion. - JetBlue Crewmember Crisis Fund (JCCF) This organization was formed in 2002 as a non-profit corporation independent from JetBlue and recognized by the IRS as of that date as a tax-exempt entity.
 JCCF was created to assist JetBlue Crewmembers and their immediate family members (IRS Dependents) in times of crisis.
-Funds for JCCF grants come directly from Crewmembers via a tax-deductible payroll deduction.
-The assistance process is confidential with only the fund administrator and coordinator knowing the identity of the Crewmembers in need. - JetBlue Scholars Developed in 2015, this program offers a new and innovative model to our Crewmembers wishing to further their education.
+Funds for JCCF grants come directly from Crewmember donations via a tax-deductible payroll deduction.
+The assistance process is confidential with only the fund administrator and coordinator knowing the identity of the Crewmembers in need.

+- JetBlue Scholars Developed in 2015, this program offers a new and innovative model to our Crewmembers wishing to further their education.
 Crewmembers enrolled in the program can earn a bachelor's degree through self-directed online college courses facilitated by JetBlue.
-The first term of JetBlue Scholars began in January 2016. - Lift Recognition Program Formed in 2012, this Crewmember recognition program encourages Crewmembers to celebrate their peers for living JetBlue's values by sending e-thanks through an on-line platform.
-Our CEO Crew, periodically hosts an event for the Crewmembers who receive the highest Lift award recognitions in each quarter of the year.
-In 2015, we saw more than 100,000 Lift nominations.
+The first class of JetBlue Scholars graduated in September 2016 with 50 Crewmembers completing their undergraduate college degrees. - Lift Recognition Program Formed in 2012, this Crewmember recognition program encourages Crewmembers to celebrate their peers for living JetBlue's values by sending e-thanks through an on-line platform.
+Our senior leadership team, periodically hosts an event for the Crewmembers who receive the highest number of Lift award recognitions in each quarter of the year.
+In 2016, we saw more than 100,000 Lift awards.